marota/Oracle4Grid/docs/GETTING_STARTED.rst

 It can be found in *oracle4grid/core/utils/constants.py*

-Currently, you can modifiy three main features in constants:
+You can currently modify three main features in the constants:

 * The Grid2op Backend used for simulations
 * The main reward and additional other rewards to be used